 In a special, in-depth way, MPT turns its attention annually to one resource shared by all Marylanders: the Chesapeake Bay.
-Each year during Chesapeake Bay Week, we produce and air a "Chesapeake Bay Summit" to review progress and challenges in creating and maintaining a healthy bay.
+Each year in April, MPT's Chesapeake Bay Week® program lineup highlights important aspects of the Bay, from wildlife conservation to infrastructure development and many topics in between.
+Over the past several years, we have produced and aired a Chesapeake Bay Summit as part of our Chesapeake Bay Week programming to review progress and challenges in creating and maintaining a healthy bay.

 As is clear from the information above, MPT had long since established its legacy in creating thought-provoking television when, in 2015, it launched MPT Digital Studios to apply our civic leadership mission to the digital age.
-Through MPT Digital Studios, we introduce content produced for and distributed exclusively by web -- short-form videos that extend the quality of public TV for citizens to access on desktop or mobile devices.
+Through MPT Digital Studios, we introduce content produced for and distributed over digital platforms - short-form videos that extend the quality of public TV for citizens to access on desktop or mobile devices.
 All this comes from a locally operated, locally focused public TV licensee that's been delivering the service to Marylanders since 1969.
 If MPT were not taking the broadcasting and online lead in civic discourse and community engagement, is there any expectation that commercial television would fill the gap?